60s dresses & clothes.

 Marmalade is a fair trade brand that makes 60s clothes inspired by the late, wild 60s.

-We have in Mondo Kaos a close collaboration with designer Magdalena who is behind the brand, and every season we collaborate to design a pair of dresses exclusively for Mondo Kaos customers.
+In Mondo Kaos we have a close collaboration with designer Magdalena who is behind the brand, and every season we collaborate to design a pair of dresses exclusively for Mondo Kaos customers.
 Our most popular dresses from Marmalade are the classic "Mod dresses" and we have made some completely exclusive 60s cocktail dresses in mica in different colors.

 Want to complete your 60s look?

-If you not only want to find a dress in 60s style, but would like to complete your 60s look with a pair of 60s shoes, we can also do it in Mondo Kaos.
+If you not only want to find a dress in 60s style, but want to complete your 60s look with a pair of 60s shoes, we can also do it in Mondo Kaos.

 We have nice 60's "Mary Jane" shoes in black and white lacquer with wide block heel from Lola Ramona.
 Or are classic 60s shoes with t-straps, 60s lace-up shoes or 60s lace-up boots from Nordic Shoepeople.